SC Separation Overview

 The sternoclavicular (SC) joint is located where the collarbone attaches to the breastbone.
 These bones are held tightly together by ligaments and other fibrous tissue that surround the joint.
 While sternoclavicular joint separation injuries are somewhat uncommon, sporting events and other traumatic events such as falls, car accidents and other activities that cause blunt force to the chest or collarbone could lead to an SC separation causing SC joint pain.
-Dr. Peter Millett, orthopedic shoulder surgeon located in the Vail, Aspen and Denver, Colorado area, is a leading surgeon in the treatment of SC separations.

 Injuries to the SC joint are relatively uncommon, accounting for less than 5% of shoulder injuries.
 The SC joint is generally a very stable joint due to its very strong supporting ligaments.
 However, a sternoclavicular joint separation can occur when the ligaments that hold the SC joint together tear.